 A leading information service provider uses API Management to modernize the legacy XML API to REST API to attract new partners.
 They achieve this goal via the Enterprise edge API gateway which offers a single point of entry for all incoming traffic.
 Internal, external web and mobile applications and partners are consuming these APIs through a single channel.
 Additionally, the API Gateway enforces AAA (Authorization, Authentication and Audit), metering and throttling.
 And this leading information service provider uses a partner/ SaaS access gateway so that all partner calls are routed through an API Management layer to do security mediation like adding an API key or WS—Security.

 A leading healthcare service company uses API Management to enforce authentication and thread protection through WAF (Web application firewall).
-It also helps prevent replay attack, modernizing the legacy API to REST API and enabling SAML Single Sign-on (SSO) for web application.
+It also helps prevent replay attacks, modernizing the legacy API to REST API and enabling SAML Single Sign-on (SSO) for web application.
 The API Gateway exposes Stored procedure as REST API and sends data to the Analytics solution to show end-to-end visibility.

 A federal agency uses API Management as a SOA (Service Oriented Architecture) file transfer gateway to enforce WS-Security authentication for SOAP services.
 They also use message mediation from SOAP to REST and REST to SOAP (transforms SOAP MIME attachment to REST multipart form data and vice versa) and expose custom onboarding API for partners by integrating with their Identity Server.

 A leading health insurance provider uses API Management to secure health insurance-related APIs using mutual (2-way) SSL and OAuth 2.0 and Http Basic Authentication.
 They use APIM as a single entry point to consume Cloud/SaaS API like Google Map, service now and Salesforce.
 This avoids creating multiple SaaS accounts or scattering accounts in different machines, enforcing time-based throttling and modernizing SOAP API to REST API.